akvo/rag-doll/readme.md

 This demo is purely for text data, we do not demo multi-modal at this time.
 Maybe later, feel free to suggest a pull request. :-)

+## Deployment
+Ideally, this would be running as a single Docker compose cluster.
+That would be the simplest by far.
+Unfortunately, I've not had the time to dig into running Ollama on GPUs inside a Docker container on the Google Cloud.
+This is not trivial, so until I sorted that out I chose to split Ollama out onto its own machine.
+I thought about running it on baremetal alongside the Docker compose containers, but then I'd have to wade into Docker's networking weeds.
+A separate machine is just as easy.

+So while most of the system can be constructed using a simple `docker compose up`, for Ollama there is a separate installation instruction.

 ## Prerequisites

 ### Allocate GPU Instance on Google Cloud